momcancode/Cuisine-Demystifier-NLP-ML-Project/README.md

 * Feature Engineering: use Bag of Words and Bag of Bi-grams with TF-IDF.

-* Modeling: sklearn libraries.
+* Modeling: scikit-learn libraries.
 Trained models include Naive Bayes (NB), Random Forest, and SVC with or without oversampling for unigram, or both unigram and bigrams.

 * Evaluation: use accuracy score, confusion matrix, classification report, and k-fold cross validation.